greenbone/pontos/README.md

 [![CircleCI](https://circleci.com/gh/greenbone/pontos/tree/master.svg?style=svg)](https://circleci.com/gh/greenbone/pontos/tree/master)

-The **pontos** Python package is a collection of utilities, tools, classes and function for maintained by [Greenbone Networks].
+The **pontos** Python package is a collection of utilities, tools, classes and functions maintained by [Greenbone Networks].

 Pontos is the German name of the Greek titan [Pontus](https://en.wikipedia.org/wiki/Pontus_(mythology)), the titan of the sea.